jmakar-scalyr/otelcol-dev/README.md

     -      exporters: [logging]
     +      exporters: [logging, dataset]
     ```
+- Install `dataset` dependencies:
+  - ```sh
+    (cd ../dataset; go get .)
-- Build a new version with: `go get -u github.com/jmakar-scalyr/otelcol-dev/datasetexporter; go build -o otelcol-dev`
+- Build a new version with:
+  - ```sh
+    go get -u github.com/jmakar-scalyr/otelcol-dev/datasetexporter;
+    go build -o otelcol-dev
-  - Can test using curl and sample log from the previous section
+  - You can run and test using commands from the previous section